 Photo: A group from Endeavour Sports High creating their own anti-tobacco community service announcement as part of a TATU workshop.

-Learning about the risks of smoking and the benefits of healthy choices through video and fitness training was part of a Talking About Tobacco Use (TATU) Smoke-Free schools workshop held at the NCIE in December.
+Learning about the risks of smoking and the benefits of healthy choices through video and fitness training was part of a Talking About Tobacco Use (TATU) Smoke-Free schools workshop held at NCIE in December.

 A group of Aboriginal and Torres Strait Islander students from Endeavour Sports High in Sydney worked with TATU facilitators Murruun Leha and Pania Brown, first getting some hard but simple facts about smoking; the main one being that tobacco is the biggest preventable killer of Aboriginal and Torres Strait Islander people.